023. Multimodal anticipation and response to unpredictable car collisions in immersive virtual reality (ongoing)

 012. Advanced re-referencing methods for EEG data (2021)

-I make two advanced re-referencing methods for multidimensional EEG data: the reference electrode standardization technique (REST; Yao 2001) and the Surface Laplacian transformation (also called current-source density transformation).
+I implemented two advanced re-referencing methods for multidimensional EEG data: the reference electrode standardization technique (REST; Yao 2001) and the Surface Laplacian transformation (also called current-source density transformation).
 The image illustrates the statistically significant differences at the grand average ERP level (N = 81, 230 trials each, after spatiotemporal cluster correction, p = 0.01), comparing the brain's response to emotional stimuli (pleasant and unpleasant valence with high arousal) relative to neutral ones (no emotional valence and low arousal).
-We can see that the reference to infinity (REST) is preferrable to the commonly-used reference to average when assessing global (widespread) scalp dynamics, whereas the Surface Laplacian is best to capture local dynamics, dealing better with undesired volume conduction effects (especially when for source analyses).
+We can see that the reference to infinity (REST) is preferable to the commonly used reference to average when assessing global (widespread) scalp dynamics, whereas the Surface Laplacian is best to capture local dynamics, dealing better with undesired volume conduction effects (especially for source analyses).

 Both are accessible via command line for easy implementation and automation.